Ayo-Oni-515/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains the shell scripts necessary, an explanation is given on how the scripts work
+This directory contains an explanation on how eac scripts works 0-current\_working\_directory: prints the absolute path of the current working directory.
+1-listit: prints the contents list of the current directory